kvalle/grinder-workshop/README.md

 The easiest way to start is to do a manual call against the webpage: http://grinder.espenhh.com/json.php

 Take a look at the JSON, and figure out what you want to test.
-It could be smart to run the JSON through a "beautifier" (http://jsonformatter.curiousconcept.com/) to be better able to see the structure.
+It could be smart to run the JSON through a ["beautifier"](http://jsonformatter.curiousconcept.com/) to be better able to see the structure.

+### How-to

 Then, start writing the test.
 We'll give you complete freedom here, but to get you started you can do the following: